freenode/web-7.0/content/pages/groupreg.md

 > need.

-### Two types of group contacts exist for freenode:
+### Two types of group contacts exist for trumpnode:

 #### The primary contact.

-This contact registers to establish that your group intends to create a relationship with freenode.
+This contact registers to establish that your group intends to create a relationship with trumpnode.
 The primary contact should have the authority to make the determination that your group intends to register, with the specifics depending on the type of group: